 One day, a private teacher I had for sound design and synth building made me a tempting offer.
 He thought that I should transfer to a special kind of university instead of going to high school, called the Rimon School of Jazz and Contemporary Music.
 He said it would be a good place for me, and that it would be a lot better to learn what I really need, instead of wasting my time in high school.
 At first it was a fantasy, but little by little, that dream became a reality.
 I enrolled in the Rimon School.
 I arrived at the school with a very specific purpose: to be exposed to the world of music that I didn’t know yet.
 I wanted to understand the different forms, from classical to jazz, and to become familiar with renowned composers, various instruments, notes, harmonies and theory.
 To learn how to play the piano, scales, chords, steps and so on.
 I came to study anything about music that doesn’t come from the electronic world.
 As the youngest student there, I knew it wouldn’t be easy to make new friends at Rimon.
 After completing three years in junior high school, I kept minimal contact with people and even that stopped after I arrived at Rimon.
 I invested every fiber of my being to exploring music to my fullest potential.
 I had no friends, no girlfriend, no social connections and nowhere to go.
 Still, I was the happiest person I could possibly be.
 Whenever I discovered a new and interesting move, scale, composer or idea I was inspired by, I filled with pure joy.

 As time passed, I gradually matured.
 On January 20, 2015, I finished my first real album, “Masters of the Human Imagination.”
 I had a clear concept of what I wanted to include in my first album and this time, I had the knowledge and experience to do so.
-I already had chosen the title and the name of each piece.
-I also knew the length of each one and how it would sound.
-I remember the reflections I had sometimes, when I would go outside of the studio to take a break while I was working on my album.
-I thought, it’s really happening… I’m making my dreams come true.
-I was actually making those tracks that had just been playing in my head.
 In terms of my musical development, I’d advanced tremendously and nothing else mattered.
-I developed obsessive-compulsive thoughts over it, the need to make sure that everything is perfect.
-These worries always occupied my mind, yet, my imagination was overflowing, and I was happy.
+I developed obsessive-compulsive thoughts, the need to make sure that everything is perfect.
+These worries always occupied my mind, yet, my imagination was overflowing.

 Music for me has always been and always will be, above all, over myself, over friends, over and above the love of family.
 I believe that music is everything, it’s the way we talk, the way we think, the way our dreams come to us when we are going to sleep.
 Music enters the dreams we have when we are awake.
 We can compare it to physics, mathematics and the evolution of everything that a person sees through his own perceptions.
 It accompanies us in life through our highs and lows, to the places we love less, and the places we love most.
 I believe that when people first meet you they look at your body, your clothes, your hair, your jewelry.
 They hear your speech and gaze into your eyes.
 That’s how they decide who you are.
 When people listen to your music, they look deep into your brain, and they can see the bad, the good, the obsessions, what you’re trying to hide and what you’re trying to show.
 And that is truly who you are, that is me.
 My music is me no matter what happens to me as a man, it always remain as a living, breathing part of me.
 I never stopped making “explosions.”
 The only difference is that today, the “explosions” are not just in my head, today they are my music.